helloindustry/nathanpeterson.net/blog/posts/2011-10-19-fly-your-own-plane.md

 ---
 date: 2011-10-19
-title: "Blog Post: Fly Your Own Plane"
+title: "Fly Your Own Plane"
 ---
 <p>Starting something new is like designing a plane.
 It takes a lot of work and heart.
 Lots of long hours and tons of money.
 Finishing the plane is rewarding.</p>
 <p>But at some point, someone has got to find out if it will fly.
 That's something else.</p>